simplify20/PowerfulRecyclerViewAdapter/README.md

 ##PowerfulRecyclerViewAdapter

-A RecyclerView.Adapter implementation that supports any kind of list items, is a common Adapter.
+A Common RecyclerView.Adapter implementation which supports any kind of items and has useful data operating APIs such as remove,add,etc.

 ###Features
+- Operate on data set,for example ,remove,add,get,etc.
 - Bind Data(Model) and ViewHolder using DataBean,DataBean is a Wrapper of Data(Model);
 - DataBean controls creation of the ViewHolder and binds data to the ViewHolder;
-- Separate part of Adapter' responsibilities to DataBean，such as creating an instance of the ViewHolder and binding data to ViewHolder.Adapter only operate data;
+- Separate part of Adapter's responsibilities to DataBean，such as creating an instance of the ViewHolder and binding data to ViewHolder.Adapter only operate data;
 - Remove all switch..case statemens in onCreateViewHolder() or onBindViewHolder() taking advantage of Polymorphism;
 - You don't need to write any Recycler.Adapters after you use this powerful common adapter;
 - Your RecyclerView can have any kind of items(or viewHolders).